Azure/ALZ-Bicep/infra-as-code/bicep/modules/logging/README.md

 # Module:  Logging

   Deploys Azure Log Analytics Workspace & Automation Account to a Resource Group.

-Automation Account will be linked to Log Analytics Workspace to provide integration for Inventory, Change Tracking and Update Management.
+  Automation Account will be linked to Log Analytics Workspace to provide integration for Update Management, Change Tracking and Inventory, and Start/Stop VMs during off-hours for your servers and virtual machines.
+Only one mapping can exist between Log Analytics Workspace and Automation Account.

   The module will deploy the following Log Analytics Workspace solutions by default.
 Solutions can be customized as required:

   * AgentHealthAssessment